elemdiscovery/Dotnist/README.md

 This project consists of a variety of components:

-- The `Dotnist` library, which does look ups against a provided sqlite database.
+- The [`Dotnist`](https://www.nuget.org/packages/Dotnist) library, which does lookups against a provided sqlite database.
-- The `Dotnist.Grpc` gRPC server, which is bundled into the `dotnist-grpc` container image (db included).
+- The [`Dotnist.Grpc`](https://hub.docker.com/r/elemtart/dotnist-grpc) gRPC server, which is bundled into the `dotnist-grpc` container image (db included).
-- The `Dotnist.Client` client library, which is just a package that directly provides the generated gRPC client library.
+- The [`Dotnist.Client`](https://www.nuget.org/packages/Dotnist.Client) client library, which is just a package that directly provides the generated gRPC client library.
 You could alternately copy the [`dotnist.proto`](./Dotnist.Grpc/Protos/dotnist.proto) file directly, which is what you would need to do for other languages.

+`Dotnist` and `Dotnist.Client` are available as NuGet packages.
+The `dotnist-grpc` container is available both on Docker Hub and in this repository's Github Container Registry.

 ## Usage